The Church of Jesus Christ of Latter-day Saints in Washington (state): History

+The first branch in Washington was created at Tacoma near the end of 1899, with its first stake being created at Seattle in 1938.
+Washington's first temple was built in Bellevue in 1980.
+There are now also temples in Spokane, Richland, and Moses Lake.
+Temples have been announced in Tacoma and Vancouver.

+Early membership

 The first known member of the Church moved to Washington in 1852, with missionaries arriving in Washington Territory from California as early as 1854.
 Enough converts were baptized along the Lewis River in the southwest portion of the state that a congregation was created in that area.
 Tensions escalated to the death of one member in 1911, who was given a secret burial at night.

 Members of the Church helped construct the Oregon Short Line Railroad in the 1880s.
 By 1930, nearly two thousand members lived within the state with chapels located in the Puget Sound Region and in Spokane.
-Washington saw many members move to the state after the completion of the Grand Coulee Dam and during World War II to work in defense industries.

-The first branch in Washington was created at Tacoma near the end of 1899, with its first stake being created at Seattle in 1938.
-Washington's first temple was built in Bellevue in 1980.
-There are now also temples in Spokane and Richland and another to be constructed in Moses Lake.
+In the 1920s and 1930s, local members participated in annual caravans, traveling to attend the Cardston Alberta Temple in Canada, which was the closest temple to the region at the time.
+Some caravan participants would travel more than 1600 mi.
+With the completion of the Idaho Falls Idaho Temple in 1945 temple attendance shifted that direction until the temple near Seattle was dedicated in 1980.